-BCLC is a Crown Corporation responsible for managing and conducting the lottery, casino, and eGaming entertainment on behalf of the Province of Ontario.
+BCLC is a Crown Corporation responsible for managing and conducting the lottery, casino, and eGaming entertainment on behalf of the Province of British Columbia.

 They may be in the business of fun and games, but their mandate is a serious one: provide socially responsible entertainment to customers while delivering revenue to support healthcare, education, community programs, and charitable organizations across the province.
 In 2017, BCLC delivered $1.3 billion in net income to support these crucial services in the province.

 To ensure best value and uphold strict compliance requirements, BCLC has undergone continuous procurement transformation.